Greigh/notebookitem-fivem/README.md

 # Enhanced Multi-Item FiveM Resource

 A comprehensive FiveM resource for qbox framework that adds multiple usable items with metadata storage capabilities.
 This enhanced version supports notebooks, journals, business cards, and photo descriptions.
+Currently at version 1.0.1, this resource is based off of a month or so of learning and development, and is designed to be easily integrated into existing FiveM roleplay servers.

 ## 🆕 **Enhanced Features**